lanzafame/butter/README.md

 | `/branches` | Get the names of all branches pushed | nil | `["master"]` |
 | `/commits` | Get a list of all the commits | nil | `[{"id":"sha","message":"this is a message","author":"me"}]` |
 | `/commits/{commit}` | Get details about a specific commit | nil | `[{"id":"sha","author":"me","message":"this is a message","author_date":"jan","author_email":"me@me.com"}]` |

-## TODO

-- add a handler for tunnels?